scipy-conference/scipy_proceedings/papers/zain_miller/paper.rst

 developing nations and rural populations.
 Not only can automated segmentation mitigate these barriers to entry, but it can also simplify existing treatment and analysis infrastructure.
-In particular, it has the potential to reduce magnitude of work required by an expert clinician, thereby decreasing costs and increasing clinician throughput :cite:`quinn2015automated, cilia`.
+In particular, it has the potential to reduce the magnitude of work required by an expert clinician, thereby decreasing costs and increasing clinician throughput :cite:`quinn2015automated, cilia`.
 Furthermore, manual segmentation imparts clinician-specific bias which reduces the